Diet has repercussions on health that go beyond the feeling of vitality, the absence of disease, or digestive sensations. An…

 3. It helps build muscle mass

-One of the amino acids that gelatin has, is arginine.
-Furthermore, when the body assimilates this substance it also obtains creatine.
+Arginine is one of the amino acids of gelatin.
+Furthermore, the body assimilates this substance and also obtains creatine.
 As some people may know, this compound is a determining factor in the muscle mass formation process.
-Along with other proteins, it’s ideal for a strong and toned body.
+Along with other proteins, it’s ideal for a strong toned body.

-4. Include gelatin in your diet to improve your digestion
+4. Include gelatin in your diet to improve digestion

 Including gelatin in your diet supports the digestive processes and improves the assimilation of certain nutrients.
 This is due to its content of an amino acid called glycine, which stimulates the hydrochloric acid in the stomach.
 It also relieves constipation and reduces acid reflux.